BekMart/my-health-tracker/README.md

 ### Returning Users

 - Somewhere familiar and easy to use
-- User can record their heallth journey in one place and keep track of progress
+- User can record their health journey in one place and keep track of progress
 - BMI is calculated on each visit
 - Accurate information provided

+<h2 id="user-stories">User Stories</h2>

+### As a web designer...

+- I want to create an easy to use program with clear feedback to users
+- I want to ensure that all functions work correctly and are responsive at all times
+- All calculatins must be accurate

+### As a new user...

+- I want to easily be able to use the program and all of its functions
+- I want to be given accurate information

+### As a returning customer...

+- I want to keep track of my health in an easy to read format to measure progress
+- I want a system that is easy to update and maintain
+- I want to be able to access on any device